-James Berkey is an Assistant Professor of English and the Director of the Writing Studio at Penn State Brandywine.
+James Berkey is an Associate Professor of English and the Director of the Writing Studio at Penn State Brandywine.
 He received his PhD in English from Indiana University – Bloomington in 2010.
 Before coming to Brandywine, he was a postdoctoral fellow in the Thompson Writing Program at Duke University, where he taught writing courses on war literature and the history of Durham, North Carolina.
 His research and teaching interests include 19th- and 20th-Century American Literature; war literature (particularly the literature of the Civil War); print culture, periodical studies, and the history of the book; American Studies; and writing studies.

 “Splendid Little Papers from the ‘Splendid Little War’: Mapping Empire in the Soldier Newspapers of the Spanish-American War,” Journal of Modern Periodical Studies 3.2 (2012)